-- 1. Define the concept of "health". - 2.
-What types of health do you know (according to WHO)? - 3.
-Define the concept of "healthy lifestyle". - 4.
-Define the concept of "quality of life" - 5.
-Define the concept of "health promotion". - 6.
-Define the concept of "prevention". - 7.
-Types of medical prevention? - 8.
-Forms of medical prevention? - 9.
-Describe the factors that affect human health. - 10.
-What is called rehabilitation? - 11.
-What is called a preventive medical examination? - 12.
-Define the term "preventive counseling".
+- 1. Define the concept of "health".

+- 2. What types of health do you know (according to WHO)?

+- 3. Define the concept of "healthy lifestyle".

+- 4. Define the concept of "quality of life"

+- 5. Define the concept of "health promotion".

+- 6. Define the concept of "prevention".

+- 7. Types of medical prevention?

+- 8. Forms of medical prevention?

+- 9. Describe the factors that affect human health.

+- 10. What is called rehabilitation?

+- 11. What is called a preventive medical examination?

-CHAPTER 3.RISK FACTORS FOR THE DEVELOPMENT OF DISEASES: DEFINITION, CLASSIFICATION, PRACTICAL SIGNIFICANCE.
-DIAGNOSTIC CRITERIA FOR RISK FACTORS FOR CHRONIC NONCOMMUNICABLE DISEASES.
+CHAPTER 3.
+RISK FACTORS FOR THE DEVELOPMENT OF DISEASES: DEFINITION, CLASSIFICATION, PRACTICAL SIGNIFICANCE.
+DIAGNOSTIC CRITERIA FOR RISK FACTORS FOR CHRONIC NON-COMMUNICABLE DISEASES.
 SCREENING: DEFINITION, PURPOSE, AND TYPES.